HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   </blockquote>

-  The second layer will be just the beginning, a pivot that provides the required compute for the new innovations and technologies allowing
+  The second layer will be just the beginning, a pivot that provides the required compute for the new innovations and technologies enabling
   <span style="color:#D6B4FC">la Suvereno</span> and
   <span style="color:#95D0FC">la Arkitekto</span>
   to launch the third phase of their *crazy* plan: